com-480-data-visualization/project-2024-group-era/README.md

 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).

 Our dataset was obtained from the [IUCN Red List](https://www.iucnredlist.org/support/contact), focusing on animals classified under various conservation statuses: Extinct (EX), Critically Endangered (CR), Endangered (EN), Vulnerable (VU), and Near Threatened (NT).
 The original dataset, provided in CSV format, contained 25,183 entries, each detailing 20 attributes.
-To augment our data, we developed a script to scrap additional information through the IUCN Red List API, aiming for a detailed representation of endangered species.
+To augment our data, we developed a script to scrap additional information through the IUCN Red List API, aiming for a detailed representation of conservation-challenged animals.
 The resulting dataset was organized into a directory with 1,799 subfolders, each representing an individual animal and containing six JSON files with additional attributes.

 Initially, we identified that every animal has a unique ID.
-However, the initial CSV dataset faced two significant challenges: (1) the duplication of some animal entries and (2) the presence of numerous empty fields, a consequence of the limited information available on these conservation-threatened species.
-To transform our dataset into a valuable resource for visualization, we preprocessed and cleaned it.
+However, the initial CSV dataset faced two significant challenges: (1) the duplication of some animal entries and (2) the presence of numerous empty fields, a consequence of the limited information available on these conservation-challenged animals To transform our dataset into a valuable resource for visualization, we preprocessed and cleaned it.
 First, we merged the CSV and scraped data, then carefully eliminated duplicate animal entries and attributes with null values to ensure data integrity.

 Through this process, we transformed our dataset into JSON format, incorporating 1,799 animals with 39 attributes.
 Below is an example illustrating how our dataset is formatted: